ohdsi-studies/Covid19PredictionStudies/HospInOutpatientValidation/readme.md

 Technology
 ==========
-  HospitalizationInSymptomaticPatientsValidation is an R package.
+  HospInOutpatientValidation is an R package.

 System Requirements
 ===================